VladSytiuk/social_network/README.md

 ### Run app

-Clone the project and then go to the root directory and create .env file like in .env.example (You might want to change the credentials)
+Clone the project and then go to the root directory and create .env and .env.test files like in .env.example/.env.test.example (You might want to change the credentials)

 Now you can run app with the command below: